 Starting a garden is a great way to spend more time outdoors and improve your family’s health while you do it!
 Food grown in your own backyard is easily the most nutritious on the planet.
 Why?
 YOU control what’s being sprayed on it and how it’s cared for.
 Also, food has the highest levels of vitamins/minerals as soon as it’s picked.
 The longer it sits on a truck or in a store, the more nutrients it loses.
 Read up on gardening and canning practices to enjoy your own food year round!

 Another way to work outside is by line drying your clothes, washing cars and other large items, or simply doing computer work in the great outdoors.

 Ok, this one might be a bit of a stretch, but hear me out.
 Try setting up a cozy air mattress on a nice night with your kids and see what you think!
 You might be surprised how relaxing sleeping under the stars can be.
 It’s a magical experience your kids (and you!) won’t soon forget.
 If your neighborhood isn’t conducive for outdoor sleeping, consider a camping trip!

 Remember in the last post we discussed the benefits of earthing (physical contact with the ground)?
 Now, there’s a new thing called an earthing mat that mimics sleeping on the ground – it’s said to improve sleep and reduce inflammation and stress.
 If you’re not keen on actually sleeping outside, it’s something to consider.

-Pick an idea from this list of things to do outside and get out today!
+Pick an idea from this list of outdoor activities and get out today!